CIB/Aleta/use-cases.md

 ## Accessing trello

 1. Give general instructions of how to access the board, API key, and link to API docs
-2. Lleta will research the API autonomously and build recipes to access the board, read tasks, update tasks, etc.
+2. Aleta will research the API autonomously and build recipes to access the board, read tasks, update tasks, etc.

 ## Fix type issue in code after surrounding code is changed